Gissio/radpro/docs/devices/FNIRSI GC-01/install.md

 * Turn off the device.
 * Remove the four screws holding the back panel and open the device.
-* Take note of the MCU (microprocessor) installed in your device: either CH32F103R8T6 (WCH) or APM32F103RBT6 (Geehy).
+* Take note of the MCU (microprocessor) installed in your device: CH32F103R8T6 (WCH) or APM32F103RBT6 (Geehy).
 The picture above should help you identify the MCU.
+* Also, take note of the type of Geiger tube: the markings on the glass should be either J321 (as in the picture above), J305 or J614.
+If you have an unmarked tube measuring 55 or 65 mm long, you probably have a J614 or J613 tube, respectively.
 * Close the device.

 ## Step 2: Get the firmware